raspberrypilearning/scary-spot-the-difference/worksheet2.md

 1. You're going to need two images and a sound file for this activity.
 Firstly, you'll need a Spot the Difference image.
 This one is free to use, but you can make or find your own if you prefer.

-	If you would like to use this image, right click on it and save it onto your computer.
+	If you would like to use this image, right-click on it and save it onto your computer.

 	![Spot the difference](images/spot_the_diff.png)